priyankaraguramr-cmyk/Taxi-data-visualization-python/README.md

 # Taxi-data-visualization-python
 1. Project Overview

 This project analyses NYC taxi trip data from the Seaborn “taxis” dataset, which holds 6,433 trips recorded in March 2019.The notebook

 loads the data, handles the missing values, and builds ten visualizations with Pandas, Matplotlib and Seaborn to look at fare, distance,

 payment method and pickup location.

 2. Files in this Folder

 File	Description

 Taxi_Data_Visualization.ipynb	Main notebook with the code, all plots and a short observation under each plot Taxi_Analysis_Summary.docx

 One-page summary of the findings Readme document Python DA Assignment 2 -Data Visualization-Taxi_Data_Visualization.docx	This file

 3. Requirements
 •Python 3

 •pandas, matplotlib and seaborn (seaborn 0.13 or later)

-  •An internet connection, because sns.load_dataset("taxis") downloads the data on first run Google Colab already includes
+.An internet connection, because sns.load_dataset("taxis") downloads the data on first run Google Colab already includes

 all of these libraries.

 4. How to Run the Notebook

 Google Colab

 1.Open Google Colab and choose File > Upload notebook.

 2.Select Taxi_Data_Visualization.ipynb.

 3.Choose Runtime > Run all.

 5.Jupyter Notebook

 1.Install the libraries: pip install pandas matplotlib seaborn notebook

 2.Start Jupyter with the command jupyter notebook and open the file.

 3.Choose Kernel > Restart & Run All.

 The cells are meant to be run in order from top to bottom.
 No extra files need to be uploaded.

 6. Notebook Structure